yellowbean/absbox-doc/docs/source/modeling.rst

   * convert `amortizing` to `defaulted`
   * or between any `state` , once the `state` of deal changed, the deal will pick the corresponding waterfall to run at distribution days.
   * accure some certain fee
+  * change reserve target balance of an account
   * create a new trigger
   * a list of above